gleicon/mure/README.md

     if __name__ == "__main__":
         main()

 ### node.js binding

     If you are using kombu + redis there is a binding on node.js/ dir that reproduces its protocol on a kind of distributed event emitter.
+    Basically it is a 2 or more channel redis based kombu port for node.js integrated to EventEmitter.

+On node.js

     var dee = require("./dee")
     dee = dee.create_dee();
     dee.worker("/workers/jazz", function(w) { console.log(w) });
     dee.send_message("/workers/delicious", "wot");

+On Python

+    from mure.dee import DistEventEmitter
+    dbus = DistEventEmitter()

+    def msg_listener(msg):
+        print "received message: %s" % msg

+    def main():
+        dbus.on('/workers/delicious', msg_listener)

+    if __name__ == "__main__":
+        main()

+    Run examples/dee_test.py in a term and then node.js/test.js to check the communication.
+This example is a self-counting event emitter with message exchange between two processes.
+To the original intent redis support is enough (just cheap signaling to a node.js process that could lose a step)

 ### More examples
     Check examples/ dir, run slacker.py in a terminal and play around